greggelong/prologStudy2021a/README.md

 ## Chapter eight More definite clause grammar.

-Changing a simple grammar to deal with a more realistic and
+Changing a simple grammar to deal with a more realistic and complex

-grammars such as accounting for subject/object, singular/plural, gender, etc
+grammar syntax (such as accounting for subject/object, singular/plural, gender, etc. . .)

+can present challenges.

-are a topic I have dealt with before in Python and JavaScript
+I have dealt with before in Python and JavaScript

 and I have dealt with them in, what LPN refers to as the naive way, by adding

-extra clauses to capture subject and object ect.
+extra clauses to capture subject and object or singular plural.

+See my javaScript context free grammar:

 https://github.com/greggelong/cfg_description

-This has the benefit of being explicit and easy to read at least.
+Although naive as it may be, it has the benefit of being explicit and easy to read.

-but you can improve this by adding an argument to the np() noun phrase clause to do the same sort of thing
+but you can improve this by adding arguments to clauses in the grammar.

+For example, the 'np' noun phrase clause can be modified to take an argument, np(X).

+In the example below it can be used to ensure that a noun phrase in the subject

+uses a subjective pronoun, and a noun phrase in the predicate uses a objective pronoun.

 ```prolog